 Parsley has been traditionally used around the Mediterranean region for years to ward off toothaches, bruises, insect bites, and dry skin.
 A versatile herb that’s not just good for bad breath, Parsley is rich in vitamins A, C and K.

-We’ve already discussed the great benefits of vitamins A and C, but vitamin K also has plenty to offer.
+We’ve already discussed the great benefits of vitamins A and C, but vitamin K has plenty to offer too.
 It is often used in the treatment of bruises, scars, stretch marks, and burns as well as by rosacea sufferers to help reduce the appearance of redness on the skin.

 Parsley has also been traditionally used for detoxing the liver and kidneys.